Find Trade Colleges

 UNM Gallup undergraduate students pay an average of $5,422 in tuition and fees each year.

-Houston Community College did quite well in this year’s ranking of the best places for allied health professions students to get a basic certificate.
-It came in at #10 on the list.
-Located in the city of Houston, Houston Community College is a public school with a very large student population.
+With a ranking of #10, Houston Community College did quite well on this year’s best value schools for allied health professions students working on their basic certificate.
+Located in the city of Houston, Houston Community College is a public college with a fairly large student population.

 Houston Community College undergraduate students pay an average of $5,460 in tuition and fees each year.